bretmullinix/ansible-for-beginners/readme.md

 You can create your VM anyway you want.

 One option is to use Terraform to create an Amazon EC2 instance (VM).
-I have instructions at setting up your environment in the [terraform for beginners git repo](https://github.com/bretmullinix/terraform-for-beginners).
+I have instructions on setting up your environment in the [terraform for beginners git repo](https://github.com/bretmullinix/terraform-for-beginners).
 In the repo be sure to follow the instructions in the [readme.md](https://github.com/bretmullinix/terraform-for-beginners/blob/master/readme.md)